LOG1CRS/JS-Data-Structures/structures/Queue/README.md

 - Basic Methods
   - enqueue: Adds an item to the end of the queue.
   - dequeue: Removes the first item on the queue.
-  - peek: Returns the first item in the stack.
+  - peek: Returns the first item in the queue.

 ## Support Article